Mac Musings

 Bill Gates had used his programming skills to create a BASIC dialect that came to dominate personal computers.
 He bought QDOS, a blatant adaptation of CP/M for the 8086 processor, and transformed it into MS-DOS, which quickly became the most popular computer operating system.

-As GUIs began to enter public consciousness, Microsoft always had a version of Windows to show, something that appeared Mac-like enough that users wouldn't have to leave their PCs behind.
+As GUIs began to enter the public consciousness, Microsoft always had a version of Windows to show, something that appeared Mac-like enough that users wouldn’t see any reason to leave their PCs behind.
 Built on DOS dominance, Windows slowly became the premier GUI for PCs.
 Word and Excel came along for the ride, only to be recognized as predominant after it was too late for the competition.

 Over the past five years, the internet has come to dominate the computer world.
 We send email, ftp files, and surf the Web.
 There are dozens of email clients, probably as many ftp, chat, and news clients, and a handful of web browsers.

-Mosaic was the early leading web browser, later supplanted by Netscape Navigator, which completely dominated the field thanks for free licensing for academia and widespread availability on the internet.
-And some users actually paid their shareware fees.
+Mosaic was the early leading web browser, later supplanted by Netscape Navigator, which completely dominated the field thanks to free licensing for academia and widespread availability on the internet.
+Some users actually paid their shareware fees.

 Netscape came to define the World Wide Web.
-As quickly as they added an enhancement to Navigator, web sites started using it.
+As quickly as Netscape added an enhancement to Navigator, websites started using it.

 Having reached a stalemate, Microsoft decided to build Internet Explorer right into the Windows 98 operating system.
 That'll teach Netscape to think they can survive against Microsoft!